Crystal detector: Braun's experiments

 The "unilateral conduction" of crystals was discovered by Karl Ferdinand Braun, a German physicist, in 1874 at the University of Würzburg.
 He studied copper pyrite (Cu5FeS4), iron pyrite (iron sulfide, FeS2), galena (PbS) and copper antimony sulfide (Cu3SbS4).

 This was before radio waves had been discovered, and Braun did not apply these devices practically but was interested in the nonlinear current–voltage characteristic that these sulfides exhibited.
-Graphing the current as a function of voltage across a contact made by a piece of mineral touched by a wire cat whisker, he found the result was a line that was flat for current in one direction but curved upward for current in the other direction, instead of a straight line, showing that these substances did not obey Ohm's law.
+Braun's method of making contact with the crystal may have been crucial to his results: he placed the sample on a circle of wire, then touched it with the end of a slender silver wire, a "cat's whisker" contact.
+Graphing the current as a function of voltage across a contact, he found the result was a line that was flat for current in one direction but curved upward for current in the other direction, instead of a straight line, showing that these substances did not obey Ohm's law.
 Due to this characteristic, some crystals had up to twice as much resistance to current in one direction as they did to current in the other.
 In 1877 and 1878 he reported further experiments with psilomelane, (Ba,H_{2}O)_{2}Mn_{5}O_{10}.
 Braun did investigations which ruled out several possible causes of asymmetric conduction, such as electrolytic action and some types of thermoelectric effects.

-Thirty years after these discoveries, after Bose's experiments, Braun began experimenting with his crystalline contacts as radio wave detectors.
-In 1906 he obtained a German patent on a galena cat whisker detector, but was too late to obtain patents in other countries.